 Best TikTok posting times

-According to them, these are the best times to post.
-These times are all in EST, and bolded times apparently offer even higher levels of engagement.
+According to a huge study conducted by Influence Marketing Hub, these are the best times to post.
+These times are all in EST, and bolded times apparently offer even higher levels of engagement:

 - Monday: 6 AM, 10 AM, 10 PM